 Common Sense Media

-This is a great resource that examines current TV, films and games, which bills itself as reviewing what your kids are into (before they get into it).
+The Common Sense Media website is a great resource examining current TV, films and games - billing itself as reviewing what your kids are into (before they get into it).

-This is a charity which provides online safety resources, advice and articles, including Social Media Checklists.
+This charity provides online safety resources, advice and articles, including social media checklists.
 Click here for more information.

 Internet Watch Foundation

-The Internet Watch Foundation (IWF) work to stop the repeated victimisation of people abused in childhood, and make the internet a safer place.
+The Internet Watch Foundation (IWF) works to stop the repeated victimisation of people abused in childhood, and helps to make the internet a safer place.

 Lucy Faithfull Foundation